Children’s First Confessions

 Children who have been Baptised and are in Year 2 or above, are encouraged to receive this Sacrament.
 Generally, at St Augustine’s and St Joseph’s Parishes, this sacrament is offered during Term 4 of the school year.

-Parents will be asked to register their child for the First Confession programme.
-A $50 admin fee is required to cover the costs of preparation materials.
+Parents will be asked to register their child for the First Confession programme (see below).
+An admin fee is required to cover the costs of preparation materials.
 You are asked to pay this at the time you register your child.
 It can be paid by credit card via the link to the left of this page (Make your Payment or Donation), or by delivering the money, in an envelope, to the parish Secretary (marked with your child’s name).
 If you have difficulty in paying this fee please arrange see or speak to Fr.
 Richard by contacting the Parish Office on (02) 9810 1157.

 Reconciliation Parent Formation Night